-- we referred to documentary sources and conducted interviews to: - assess the process used to identify and confirm the principal risks as well as the consistency of the outcomes, including the key performance indicators used, with respect to the principal risks and the policies presented, and - corroborate the qualitative information (measures and outcomes) that we considered to be the most important1, - we verified that the Statement covers the scope of consolidation, i.e., all the consolidated entities in accordance with article L. 233-16 of the French Commercial, - we obtained an understanding of internal control and risk management procedures the entity has put in place and assessed the data collection process to ensure the completeness and fairness of the Information, - for the key performance indicators and other quantitative outcomes2 that we considered to be the most important, we implemented: - analytical procedures to verify the proper consolidation of the data collected and the consistency of any changes in those data, - tests of details, using sampling techniques, in order to verify the proper application of the definitions and procedures and reconcile the data with the supporting documents.
-This work was carried out on a selection of contributing entities3 and covers from 22% to 100% of the consolidated data relating to the key performance indicators and outcomes selected for these tests, - we assessed the overall consistency of the Statement based on our knowledge of the entity the consolidated entities.
+- we verified that the Statement presents the business model and the principal risks associated with all the consolidated entities' activities, including where relevant and proportionate, the risks associated with their business relationships, their products or services, as well as their policies, measures and the outcomes thereof, including key performance indicators associated to the principal risks; - we referred to documentary sources and conducted interviews to: - assess the process used to identify and confirm the principal risks as well as the consistency of the outcomes, including the key performance indicators used, with respect to the principal risks and the policies presented, and - corroborate the qualitative information (measures and outcomes) that we considered to be the most important(1); - we verified that the Statement covers the scope of consolidation, i.e., all the consolidated entities in accordance with Article L. 233-16 of the French Commercial: - we obtained an understanding of internal control and risk management procedures the entity has put in place and assessed the data collection process to ensure the completeness and fairness of the Information; - ▶ for the key performance indicators and other quantitative outcomes(2) that we considered to be the most important, we implemented: - analytical procedures to verify the proper consolidation of the data collected and the consistency of any changes in those data, - tests of details, using sampling techniques, in order to verify the proper application of the definitions and procedures and reconcile the data with the supporting documents.
+This work was carried out on a selection of contributing entities(3) and covers from 22% to 100% of the consolidated data relating to the key performance indicators and outcomes selected for these tests; - we assessed the overall consistency of the Statement based on our knowledge of the entity the consolidated entities.